 Finally, Buyers don’t pay real estate fees.
 The Buyer’s agent is compensated by the brokerage representing the Seller.

 It’s hard to comment on this as every offer situation is so different and requires a unique approach, or strategy.
 There are a few general principals that I strongly recommend.

-- Stay grounded and keep your emotions in check.
+– Stay grounded and keep your emotions in check.
 Like any veteran investor will tell you, it is absolutely paramount that you make decisions based on facts and logic over emotion.
 Emotional investors lose money!
-And lots of it… A good agent will put numbers and facts in front of you and explain them in plain English.
+A good agent willpresent you with the facts and your best options.
 If you don’t feel truly informed, you shouldn’t submit anything.

 – Clearly map out the strengths and weaknesses of your offer.
 Try to find a middle ground.
 You want the best deal for yourself but if it’s not a “reasonable” offer, it usually won’t be accepted.
 A good agent will put together several arguments on your behalf and make a strong case for you.